QinlinChen/QinlinChen.github.io/index.md

 ## About

 I received my B.S. degree in computer science and technology from Nanjing University in 2020, and I am studying for a M.Sc. degree in [SPAR Group](http://ics.nju.edu.cn/spar/), Institute of Computer Software, Nanjing University.
-I have my research interests in software testing, software analysis, and system software.
+I have my interests in software reliability methods (i.e. testing, analysis, and formal methods), and systems (i.e. OS, DB and distributed systems).

 ## Education